-Upgrade process for a certification obtained through ICBOC's certification equivalence process
+Upgrade process for a certification obtained through ICBOC's certification equivalence process.

-A certified member who has obtained his/her ICBOC certification through ICBOC's certification equivalence process and who wishes to obtain a certification upgrade must submit a complete application for the level of certification requested.
+A certified member who has obtained his/her ICBOC certification through ICBOC's certification equivalence process and who wishes to obtain a certification upgrade must first apply for and obtain his/her recertification form and submit a complete application for the level of certification requested.
+All certification and levels are determined by the registrar.